-This line beautifully represents the partnership and support that comes with marriage.
-Once married there is always someone there to have your back and support you whenever support is needed.
+This scripture about marriage beautifully represents the partnership and support that comes with marriage.
+Once married, there is always someone there to have your back and support you whenever support is needed.

 “Let marriage be held in honor among all, and let the marriage bed be kept pure, for God will judge the adulterer and all the sexually immoral.”
 (Hebrews 13:4)

-“The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.”
+“The husband should fulfill his marital duty to his wife, and likewise, the wife to her husband.”
 (Corinthians 7:3)

 The “marital duty” being referenced is sex.
 Sex often becomes an issue in marriage for a number of reasons.
 Unfortunately, many fail to realize the huge impact deprivation can have on a marriage.

 “Above all, love each other deeply, because love covers over a multitude of sins.”
 (1 Peter 4:8)

 Both you and your spouse are going to mess up at times.
-You may say something hurtful or a promise may be broken.
+You may say something hurtful, or a promise may be broken.
 Love will promote forgiveness and allow both parties to move past issues.

 “Be completely humble and gentle; Be patient, bearing with one another in love.
 Make every effort to keep the unity of the spirit through the bond of peace.”
 (Ephesians 4:2-3)

 All of the above also establish a certain level of respect which every marriage needs.
-That is how two people maintain a lasting emotional, physical and mental bond.
+That is how two people maintain a lasting emotional, physical, and mental bond.